vegaprotocol/specs/protocol/0055-on-chain-treasury.md

 - Transfer from protocol mechanics: there may be a protocol feature such as the charging of fees or handling of expired insurance pool balances that specifies the Netwok Treasury as destination in a transfer.
 (Not required for MVP/Sweetwater)

-- Transfer by governance: a governance proposal can be submitted to transfer funds either from a market's insurance pool or from the network wide per-asset insurance pool into the on chain treasury account for the asset.
-(Not required for MVP/Sweetwater)
+- Transfer by governance: a [governance proposal](./0028-governance.md) can be submitted to transfer funds either from a market's insurance pool or from the network wide per-asset insurance pool into the on chain treasury account for the asset.
+(Not required for Sweetwater)

 - Transfer transaction: a transaction submitted to the network may request to transfer funds from an account controlled by the owner’s private key (i.e. an asset general account) to the Network Treasury.
 (TODO: Not required for MVP/Sweetwater)